ryan-mcclue/musings/ble-embedded.md

 u32 pos = 0;
 pos += (direction * comet_speed);
 // IMPORTANT: to get a 'smooth' effect, require floating point speed multiplier
-// IMPORTANT: so, animation stages are u32, r32 then kinematics
+// IMPORTANT: so, animation stages are u32, r32, then easing (kinematics/lerp)/cycling(sin) etc.
+// IMPORTANT: then move to perhaps altering colour
 // IMPORTANT: when calculating values, the natural derivation may prove too large or too small,
 // e.g. cur_time - prev_time. so, add something like a 'speed_knob' that will / or *